castorifet/HoyoVERSE/README.md

 Q: DLL Not found.

-A: Ensure that ALL the DLLs exists in your launcher directory.
+A: Ensure that ALL the DLLs exists n your launcher directory.
 If the problem persists, check your .NET runtime installation.

 Q: Game cannot be downloaded.